-This table can be accessed through the usual mechanisms.
-If the attribute FILE="file\name" is also given, MAD-X writes the table to the named file.
+This table can be accessed through the usual mechanisms, and if the attribute FILE="file\name" was given, MAD-X writes this table to the named file.

 Features:

 The average growth rates in [sec] are defined as variables called ibs.tx, ibs.ty, ibs.tl for the horizontal, vertical and longitudinal growth times respectively.
 They are directly accessible as variables after the IBS command, e.g.